Stochastic Thermodynamics of Social Imitation beyond Energetics: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We have presented a formalism based on stochastic thermodynamics that, without any explicit reference to energy or temperature, allowed us to link changes in social attributes (typically refereed to as ``opinions" in the literature) and information-theoretical quantities, both at the trajectory and ensemble levels.
-More precisely, we derived a version of stochastic entropy production in social imitation dynamics, Eq.~\eqref{eq:DFT}, linking irreversibility with the currents in the social and cultural attributes.
-This social entropy production verifies universal nonequilibrium fluctuation relations, such as the IFT in Eq.~\eqref{eq:IFT}, second-law inequalities [Eqs.~\eqref{eq:second-law} and Eq.~\eqref{eq:symmetry-breaking}], and can be expressed as a Kullback-Leibler divergence [Eq.~\eqref{eq:EP}].
-It also appears in the formulation of the TUR [Eq.~\eqref{eq:TUR}], revealing a fundamental trade-off between irreversibility and the magnitude and noise of the attributes currents.
-Beyond entropy production, the formalism also allows the derivation of strong fluctuation theorems for the attribute currents themselves [Eq.~\eqref{eq:Inference}] with inference applications, and trade-off inequalities based on time-symmetric dynamical quantities such as the KUR~[Eq.~\eqref{eq:KUR}].
+We have developed a stochastic-thermodynamic framework for social imitation dynamics that does not rely on any explicit notion of energy or temperature.
+Instead, it links irreversibility to changes in social attributes, typically interpreted as opinions, and to information-theoretical quantities characterizing the prevalence of that opinions at both the trajectory and ensemble levels.
+In particular, we derived a trajectory entropy production (irreversibility) [Eq.~\eqref{eq:DFT}] satisfying universal fluctuation relations such as the IFT [Eq.~\eqref{eq:IFT}] and second-law-like inequalities [Eqs.~\eqref{eq:second-law} and \eqref{eq:symmetry-breaking}], which admits a Kullback-Leibler representation [Eq.~\eqref{eq:EP}].
+This same quantity controls trade-off relations such as the TUR [Eq.~\eqref{eq:TUR}].
+Beyond entropy production, the formalism also allows the derivation of strong fluctuation theorems for the attribute currents themselves [Eq.~\eqref{eq:Inference}] with inference applications, and inequalities based on time-symmetric dynamical quantities characterizing the speed of opinion changes, like the KUR~[Eq.~\eqref{eq:KUR}].
+In this way, the formalism reveals a unified set of constraints on the magnitude, fluctuations, and precision of the social attributes currents.

-The framework presented here is general and its crucial ingredient is the formulation of the generalized detailed balance condition, Eq.~\eqref{eq:local}, for the reaction rates in Eq.~\eqref{eq:transition rates}.
-These rates correspond to a model of social dynamics which captures minimal processes for imitation and anti-conformity, with a high degree of flexibility in the (possibly) nonlinear influence mechanisms including those in $q$-voter models, threshold models, group and $\epsilon$-voter models or majority-rule models.
+To illustrate the framework, we analyzed a minimal imitation model which captures changes in social attributes by imitation and anti-conformity mechanisms, and allows the formulation of the generalized detailed balance condition, Eq.~\eqref{eq:local}, for the reaction rates in Eq.~\eqref{eq:transition rates}.
+The model presents a high degree of flexibility in the (possibly) nonlinear influence mechanisms including those in $q$-voter models, threshold models, group and $\epsilon$-voter models or majority-rule models.
 These models typically present a rich phase diagram in the macroscopic limit with consensus and polarized states, and both first-order and second-order phase transitions between them, as illustrated for the case of $q-$voter influence mechanisms.